tonethar/IGME-330-Master/notes/HW-canvas-life.md

 <hr>

-4) Test the code, and check the console. you should see the 2D array we are using has been created and populated with random 0's and 1's
+4) Test the code, and check the console.
+You should see the 2D array we are using has been created and populated with random 0's and 1's.

 ![screenshot](_images/HW-canvas-life-2.jpg)

 <hr>

-5) Now let's work on visualizing this array in the canvas - add the following
+5) We have now completed the foundational code for Lifeworld - so let's head over to **main.js** and work on visualizing this array in the canvas.
+Go ahead and add the following code to `` in **main.js**: